 The Center for Cura Personalis (CCP) exists to empower students to be their best selves.
-Cura Personalis means care for the whole person; The programs offered through CCP are non-clinical and engage students in well-being education as well as responding to the immediate needs of students who may be struggling.
-CCP provides various services that include:

-- Well-Being and Prevention Education The professional staff of this area partner with student peer educators to provide student-centered, harm reduction approaches to living a healthy and balanced lifestyle.
-Our areas of focus include mental and emotional wellbeing, healthy relationships, our Zags Help Zags bystander empowerment program, and alcohol and other drug education. - Case Management Case managers are here to meet one-on-one with students, support them in dealing with life's challenges and help connect them to useful offices and resources both on and off campus.
-Case managers aim to build self-advocacy skills and promote personal growth through individualized meetings in a comfortable, private setting.
-If you or a fellow student are struggling, but not sure where to start, Case Management is a great option. - Collegiate Recovery Community The mission of this program is to foster a common, collective sense of purpose for students in recovery from substance use disorders or those exploring sobriety.
-OUR House provides a safe, recovery-positive environment where students can get support from other students who have had similar experiences.
+Cura Personalis means care for the whole person and our case managers are here to meet one-on-one with students, support them in dealing with life's challenges and help connect them to useful offices and resources both on and off campus.
+Case managers at Gonzaga operate in a non-clinical capacity which means they do not provide counseling or therapy to students, though will quickly outreach to students who are struggling and connect students to resources for additional support.
+Case managers aim to build selfadvocacy skills and promote personal growth through individualized meetings in a comfortable, private setting.
+If you or a fellow student are struggling, but not sure where to start, Case Management is a great option for you.